 After Kyle left for San Diego, Francine took a job as a clerk at the library full time and barely made the mortgage payments.
 Meanwhile her parents took over running both the Bowers and the del Mar spreads, hiring on extra help to farm a combined 2000 acres.

 To save money on expenses Frannie moved her family to her parent’s house between Thanksgiving and Christmas.

 Francine was put to the test in January and February of 1949 after just moving her family back home across the road.
 The great 30-day blizzard brought record low temperatures and winds sometimes over 70 miles per hour.
-Snow drifted so high that long stretches of Dead Horse Road were impossible to find, meaning she couldn’t get to work, so she lost her job at the library.
+Snow drifted so high that long stretches of Dead Horse Road were impossible to find, meaning she couldn’t get to work, so she lost her job.

 She resorted to heating the house with a wood-burning stove and all of them lived in the living room downstairs to conserve warmth.